X1ngChui/ExTL/README.md

 ## License

-ExTL is licensed under the Apache License 2.0.
+ExTL is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.